oreinecke/couchgis/README.md

 The [upload page](couchgis/_attachments/upload.html) covers editing and uploading new documents.
-Accepted formats are GeoJSON Feature/FeatureCollection and the ghastly Microsoft Excel 2003 XML Table.
+Accepted formats are GeoJSON Feature/FeatureCollection and the ghastly Microsoft Excel 2003 XML spreadsheet.
 Not surprisingly, the form pretty much explains itself, and even if documents have been deleted or messed up, there's always a revert button.
-Also you can review the data that is going to be uploaded.
+Also, you can review the data that is going to be uploaded.

 In CouchDB creating new or changing documents is more or less the same, as soon as the Bulk Document API is in use.
 The application works with, and extends its